Enter the dragon: Activities to usher in Chinese New Year 2024

 Chinatown

+The cultural enclave sets the pulse for CNY festivities.
 An array of breathtaking dragon dioramas themed “Soaring into the Auspicious Dragon Year” illuminates New Bridge Road, Eu Tong Sen Street, South Bridge Road and Upper Cross Street after the official light-up on Jan 19.
-They will set Chinatown aglow from 7pm to midnight till March 9.
+They are setting Chinatown aglow from 7pm to midnight till March 9.

 Among some of the highlights is a festive fair till Feb 9 in Sago Street, Smith Street, Temple Street, Trengganu Street and Pagoda Street from 10am to 10pm daily.
-A countdown party will ring in the new year in Kreta Ayer Square on Feb 9 at 10pm.
+A countdown party will ring in the new year at Kreta Ayer Square on Feb 9 at 10pm.

 The Chinatown Business Association has also organised a series of festive workshops on making nian gao (sweet rice cake) and pineapple plush toys at the Chinatown Visitor Centre in Banda Street.
-More details on https://chinatown.sg
+More details at https://chinatown.sg

 The library@chinatown in Chinatown Point will have festive events like dragon-themed craft activities and Chinese calligraphy workshops.
-More information on https://www.eventbrite.com/cc/programmes-at-librarychinatown-2631629
+More information at https://www.eventbrite.com/cc/programmes-at-librarychinatown-2631629

 Chingay

-The annual multicultural extravaganza Chingay Parade will return to the F1 Pit Building on Feb 23 and 24 with the theme “Blossom”.
+The annual multicultural extravaganza, Chingay Parade, will return to the F1 Pit Building on Feb 23 and 24 with the theme “Blossom”.

 It will feature 3,500 performers, 17 community-made floats, five Chingay large floats and, for the first time, a 230m interactive floor projection – Singapore’s longest for a street parade.